 How to Share Large Files: 6 Methods Compared

-Quick Comparison: Large File Sharing Methods
+Quick Comparison: Large File Sharing Methods: best way to share large files

 Here's how the main options stack up: